Feeding Your Pet

 Anaplasmosis – rarely diagnosed in the UK but symptoms include fever, reluctance to move and general malaise.

 Examine your pet regularly and particularly after they’ve been in areas that are likely to be tick infested, such as parkland, moorland and woodland.
-Apply a spot-on preventative treatment.
+We stock a range of spot on or oral preparations and will be happy to advise on the best preventative option for your pet.

 At Holmefield we recommend regular worm treatments to protect your pets and family.